NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/layers.md

 Here the layer is given the display name “Placemarks”.

-You must also add the renderable layer to the World Window’s layer list:
+You must also add the renderable layer to the WorldWindow’s layer list:

 ```javascript
 wwd.addLayer(placemarkLayer);